 You must take your complaint to the Financial Ombudsman Service within six months of receiving this letter, otherwise they may not be able to help.

-3 Contact the Financial Ombudsman Service
+3 Contact the FOS

 Contact the FOS to find out how to submit a complaint.